isabellegoralsky/cs174a-project/README.md

   - Collision - speed up then decel? some randomness?
   - Level timer?
 - General
-  - Add more fruits (raspberries, strawberries, cherries, blackberries, milk?, peaches)
-    - Peaches and cherries could look similar to apples, cherries smaller + in a pair?
   - Add fun ingredients?
     - Bomb that explodes and knocks stuff back
     - Freeze that freezes screen for a bit (powerup)